TL;DR

 Having said that, let’s now explore the different usage-based API billing and pricing strategies to monetize your APIs.

-Usage-Based API Billing and Pricing Strategies
+API Usage Billing and Pricing Strategies

 With the evolving tech landscape, understanding usage-based API billing becomes pivotal.
 Grasping distinctions, such as between prepaid and postpaid billing models, can reshape your revenue approach.
 Further, navigating the nuances between tiered pricing and Pay As You Go packaging and pinpointing the apt usage metric greatly aids in informed pricing decisions.